 Self-hosted deployments use the same architecture; the Helm chart binds to AWS KMS, GCP KMS, or HashiCorp Vault for the encryption-at-rest envelope.

 Three public endpoints: ingest.coderadar.app, api.coderadar.app, cdn.coderadar.app.
 All TLS 1.3, all behind Google Cloud Armor (managed plane).
-The dashboard at app.coderadar.app requires Clerk session.
+The dashboard at app.coderadar.app requires an authenticated session (email/password today; Clerk SSO + RelayOne MSP federation planned).

 Outbound traffic from CodeRadar is restricted to your configured channels (Slack, email, webhook) and the model-backend endpoints used by the AI fix pipeline (when opted in).
 There is no telemetry phone-home.